 Florida has consumer protections laws like Florida Deceptive and Unfair Trade Practices Act (FDUPTA) for protections against misleading and fraudulent practices that may apply to your situation.

-Take action now and allow The Dempsey Law Firm, P.A., to bring you the satisfaction needed to close a frustrating chapter in life.
+Take action now and allow The Dempsey Law Firm to bring you the satisfaction needed to close a frustrating chapter in life.